json-api/json-api/_format/1.1/index.md

 Unlike extensions, profiles do not need to define a namespace for document members and query parameters because profiles cannot define specification semantics and thus cannot conflict with current or future versions of this specification.
-Although it is possible for profiles to conflict with other profiles, it is the responsibility of implementors to ensure that all applied profiles are compatible.
+However, it is possible for profiles to conflict with other profiles.
+Therefore, it is the responsibility of implementors to ensure that they do not support conflicting profiles.

 In the following example, a profile has specified timestamp attributes that are required in each resource object.
 It has also specified that the value of these